CryptoKage/HyperstrategiesDocs/flywheel-dynamics/flywheel-overview.md

 - **Builder fees (~0.01% per trade)** flow directly to Hyper‑Strategies as revenue.
 - **Performance fees (20% for 1-month lock / 15% for 3+ months)** encourage longer-term capital commitment from users.

-#### Token Scarcity & Value Accretion
-With over $1 billion in HYPE buybacks already completed by the Hyperliquid protocol, the circulating supply shrinks over time.
-This potentially increases the token's value and strengthens user incentives.

-#### Staking & Governance Leverage
-Staking HYPE can yield a baseline APR and grants eligibility for fee discounts and referral share tiers, creating deep strategic alignment between users and the protocol.

 ### 🔍 Flow Diagram
 <details>
 <summary>View Flywheel Flow</summary>